sa-mm/getting-started-solution-template/README.md

   1. change *uplink_by_ports* logic from `vendor/c2c/transform`, adapt your logic depending port values, and how you want to parse your data.
   1. Configure also `vendore/configIO`.
 You need to create *channels* required by Exosense.[ See there](#setup-for-exoSense).
   1. Change to *true* in `set_to_device`, still in `configIO`.

 Now you should have a **data_in** and **config_io** resources filled, that will enable you to receive data in Exosense.

-You can also synchronize something to your device.
-In Exosense, any control over a resource (like a trigger On/Off Panel on dashboard on a device) will generate a new **data_out** resource.
+You can then, if needed, synchronize something to your device.
+There is two ways:

+(1) In Exosense, any control over a resource (like a trigger On/Off Panel on dashboard on a device) will generate a new **data_out** resource.
 For information, Exosense doc page [is here](https://docs.exosite.io/schema/channel-signal_io_schema#device-control-interface-1).
 On your ConfigIO, choose which channels enable control of device, and which port they will use, specific to your loraWAN device.
 Follow instructions first: